How to Set Up and Acoustically Treat a Hifi or 2-channel Listening Room

 A room with an open closet, outcrop, or fireplace can create additional unwanted resonance.
 Windows can also be a nuisance as they are reflective and limit where treatment can be installed.
 If you have a choice between rooms consider avoiding rooms with these features, as well as rooms that are too small or have low ceilings.

-The main things to consider when setting up a Hi-Fi room are the listing position and speaker placement.
+The main things to consider when setting up a Hi-Fi room are the listening position and speaker placement.
 You want to make sure the system can reproduce a wide, deep, and detailed sound stage, and also have a good bass response.
 These placements will also determine where some of the key acoustic treatments will go, so keep those in mind when planning the room.

 How do I set up my speakers and listening position: